m-allanson/mikeallanson.com/src/about/index.md

 ---
-layout: layouts/note.njk
+layout: layouts/about.njk
 title: About
-templateClass: tmpl-note
+templateClass: tmpl-about
 eleventyNavigation:
   key: About
   order: 2
 ---

-I am a person that writes stuff.
-This is my website.
+I am a person who writes things, sometimes.
+This is my unfinished website.

+Send an email to [hellohowareyou@mikeallanson.com](mailto:hellohowareyou@mikeallanson.com).